 In his two years with Florida, Mitchell was a role model for the young players and, specifically, Aaron Ekblad.
 The relationship between the two was described as “father and son like.”
 Ekblad has credited Mitchell with teaching him the ins and outs of the NHL saying, “I’ve learned absolutely everything I’ve learned in the game of hockey, in the NHL, from Willie Mitchell.
 Learning to be a good person and a good player.
 Can’t thank that guy enough.”

 Mitchell’s career ended due to a concussion during the 2015-16 season.
 It was the seventh concussion of his career and Mitchell has taken a stand by criticizing the NHL’s lack of attention to player safety.
 Hopefully Mitchell’s leadership helps bring attention to a sensitive subject and can create a much-needed change.

 “I can’t change my life, the damage has been done,” Mitchell said.
 “I’m talking to the kids about it.
 I want them to be thoughtful and educated, and God forbid they’re in the same situation as me.”
 Mitchell with regard to his criticism of player safety.

 Derek MacKenzie (2016-2018)

-Starting his career with the Atlanta Thrashers in 2002, Derek MacKenzie enters his 16th NHL season and third season as captain of the Panthers in 2017-18.
-“DMac” has played in over 600 games and has provided much-needed experience during his tenure as captain.
+Starting his career with the Atlanta Thrashers in 2002, Derek MacKenzie served as Panthers captain for two seasons.
+“DMac” played in over 600 games and provided much-needed experience during his tenure as captain.